 Please refer to whichever countries you are interested in.
 They are presented in alphabetical order.
 I will continue updating and refining this summary information over time particularly to update vaccine delivery information and birth and mortality data.
 If readers have any specific information they would like shown, please provide a message and I will respond.
-You may also search this substack for by country articles.
+You may also search this substack for by-country articles.

 1. Global Population Trending